web3/web3.js/docs/web3-modules.rst

 The ``AbstractMethod`` is the base method object and does provide the basic functionalities and methods for creating a Web3.js compatible custom JSON-RPC method.

+**The ``execute`` method of the ``AbstractMethod`` class has to be overwritten.**

+The following methods are optional and don't have to get overwritten:

+- :ref:`afterExecution <web3-abstract-method-after-execution>`
+- :ref:`beforeExecution <web3-abstract-method-before-execution>`

 Usage Example
 *************

-This example will show how the parameters handling is working in the ``MethodProxy`` and how you can implement a custom way for interacting with a JSON-RPC method.
+This example will show how the parameters handling is working in the ``MethodProxy`` and how you can implement a your own way for interacting with a JSON-RPC method.

 .. code-block:: javascript